-• As a refinement PSNI can provide the number of offences by crime type where the Modus Operandi (MO) location was input as school or college.
-School location identified from the location MO indicates an offence occurred at or within the vicinity of school or college premises.

-Please note those records may not be connected to the school as it may have occurred on school premises outside of school hours and those involved in the offence may not have any connection to the school.
+The 'school' location subtype indicates that an offence occurred at or within the vicinity of school premises.
+Therefore the offence may have occurred outside of school premises.
+Additionally, the offences may have occurred on school premises outside of school hours and those involved in the offence may not have any connection to the school.

-Submission of a refined request would be treated as a new request, and considered in accordance with the Freedom of Information Act 2000, including consideration of relevant Part II exemptions.
+Any submission of a refined request would be treated as a new request, and considered in accordance with the Freedom of Information Act 2000, including consideration of relevant Part II exemptions - S30 Investigations, S40(2) Personal Information and S44(1) Prohibitions on Disclosure.